Billmate/billmate-checkout-for-woocommerce/src/readme.txt

 1. Upload plugin folder to to the "/wp-content/plugins/" directory.
 2. Activate the plugin through the "Plugins" menu in WordPress.
 3. Go WooCommerce Settings –> Payment Gateways and configure your Billmate Checkout settings.
-4. Read more about the configuration process in the [plugin documentation](https://docs.krokedil.com/article/361-billmate-checkout-introduction).
+4. Read more about the configuration process in the [plugin documentation](https://support.billmate.se/hc/sv/articles/360017161317).

 == Frequently Asked Questions ==
-= Which countries does this payment gateway support? = Billmate Checkout works for merchants in Sweden.
+= Which countries does this payment gateway support? = Billmate Checkout is only available for merchants in Sweden and for users in Sweden.

-= Where can I find Billmate Checkout for WooCommerce documentation? = For help setting up and configuring Billmate Checkout for WooCommerce please refer to our [documentation](https://docs.krokedil.com/article/361-billmate-checkout-introduction).
+= Where can I find Billmate Checkout for WooCommerce documentation? = For help setting up and configuring Billmate Checkout for WooCommerce please refer to our [documentation](https://support.billmate.se/hc/sv/sections/360004888977).

-= Are there any specific requirements? =
-* WooCommerce 4.0 or newer is required.
-* PHP 5.6 or higher is required.
-* A SSL Certificate is required.
+= I have a suggestion for an improvement or a feature request = We have a portal for users to provide feedback, [https://woocommerce.portal.billmate.se/](https://woocommerce.portal.billmate.se/).
+If you submit your idea here you will get notified with updates on your idea.

+= I have found a bug, where should I report it? =
+The easiest way to report a bug is to email us at [support@billmate.se](mailto:support@billmate.se).
+If you however are a developer you can feel free to raise an issue on GitHub, [https://github.com/Billmate/billmate-order-mangement-for-woocommerce](https://github.com/Billmate/billmate-order-mangement-for-woocommerce).

 == Changelog ==
 = 2021.01.25    - version 1.0.0 =